-The Virginia Capital Trail is a fully paved, 51.7 mile trail that connects Richmond to Williamsburg.
-It is designed to be for everyone from dog walkers to cyclists; beginners to expert visitors are encouraged to enjoy the “Cap Trail.”
+During May, which is Bike Month, consider cycling on the Virginia Capital Trail.
+The fully paved, 51.7 mile trail that connects Richmond to Williamsburg is designed to be for everyone from dog walkers to cyclists; beginners to expert visitors are encouraged to enjoy the “Cap Trail.”

 Before you venture to the trail, here are a few tips:

 - Parking: If starting from RVA, parking is available at Great Shiplock Park, Dorey Park (Henrico) or Four Mile Creek Park.
 If necessary, overnight parking is available in the Main Street Station Parking Lot for $5.

 - Bicycle Repair: Should you need your bike repaired during your ride, there are several options along the way.
 In Richmond, Balance Bicycle Shop on West Broad and Kul Wheels are only two of the five places that can help.
 Between Richmond and Williamsburg there is Charles City Courthouse Trailhead.
 And, closer to Williamsburg there are several options.
 The bike rental/repair map on the Virginia Capital Trail site is essential should cyclists need bike repair or support.

 - Attractions: The trail has over 45 attractions, including museums, plantations, parks.
 In Richmond highlights are: Richmond National Battlefield Park, The Valentine Museum, Belle Isle and more.
 In Charles City, two popular historical attractions are Shirley Plantation and Edgewood Plantation.
 Finally, in Williamsburg, enjoy Jamestown Settlement, the horses at Carlton Farms or the beach at Jamestown Beach Event Park.